 Sampling and assaying is the next step in the processing flow, prior to the treatment of the incoming material and the subsequent refining of the recovered metals.
 Determining the exact metal content of the supplied materials is essential as it forms the contractual basis for metal value payment.

-Newly produced non ferrous gravimetric concentrate is bagged, sampled and sent to our bonded warehouse in Antwerp, Belgium for customers worldwide that range from smelters to traders.
+Newly produced non ferrous gravimetric concentrate is bagged, sampled and sent to our customers worldwide that range from traders to smelters.

 The secondary material contains a considerable amount of basic useful components, copper, gold and silver.
 In order to find a technology for its economically justified and ecologically acceptable processing, a large number of experiments were conducted.
 Copper gravitational separation from the material showed that it is possible to recover 80 % of copper utilising this process.